8 Tips on Overcoming Speaking Anxiety in Meetings and Presentations

 Can Speaking Anxiety in Meetings and Presentations be Worse Virtually?

-Virtual meetings can cause even more anxiety for some people.
-Virtual meetings may cause us to feel more pressure to look and act in a certain way due to the increased amount of eye contact and space on-screen.
+Virtual face-to-face meetings can cause even more anxiety for some people.
+They may cause us to feel more pressure to look and act in a certain way due to the increased amount of eye contact and space on-screen.

 This has been noted as 'Zoom Anxiety'.

 It can cause extra questions to fly around our heads, including 'Should I look directly at the camera?'
-'Are they listening or replying to emails?' or 'Can they hear the builders outside my house?'
+'Are they listening or replying to emails while I'm talking?' or 'Can they hear the builders outside my house?'

 We run several training courses designed to help professionals boost their public speaking skills and reduce anxiety, to get a taste of what you could learn watch our free taster session.

-8 Tips on Overcoming Speaking Anxiety in Meetings and Presentations
+8 Tips to Overcome Public Speaking Anxiety in Meetings and Presentations

 - Start Small